Wscats/vue-snippets/README.md

 You can turn on the statusbar `Auto Format Vue` switch at the bottom of vscode, which allows you to automatically format the `vue` file when you write it.

-Or right-click to display the drop-down menu panel, click the `Vue Format` menu item to format.
+Or right-click to display the drop-down menu panel, click the `Format Document` menu item to format.

 <!-- <img src="./public/2.gif" /> -->
 ![Demo](public/2.gif)